NikitaRabade/JWT-Demo/Readme.md

-To start a set up :
+## To start a set up :
-1.npm init
+1. npm init
 2. to store images public folder (whole)
 3. .gitignore (for ignoreing some file to upload on git) file created directly - content from git ignore generators
 4. .env file